• Skip to primary navigation

 Ingredients for eggless cinnamon rolls

 Olive oil: I suggest using a light, high-quality olive oil.
 I use a light extra virgin olive oil.
 I think a light olive oil really suits the overall flavor.
 The lighter the oil, the better.
+You could also use vegetable oil.

 Instant dry yeast: I use instant dry yeast because it doesn't need to be proofed.